onero/CTF-NC3/README.md

 ## How We Approach CTF Challenges

 Our approach to tackling CTF challenges is methodical yet creative.
 We believe in collaborative problem-solving, where each team member brings their unique skills and perspectives to the table.
-[You can elaborate on your team's strategy, tools used, or how you divide tasks.]

 Connect with Us
 We love connecting with fellow CTF enthusiasts and cybersecurity professionals.
 Find us on [Discord](https://discord.gg/79snmecfW9).